VladimirMarkelov/utf8string/README.md

 * utf8str_strip - Removes characters (spaces by default) from both string ends
 * utf8str_rstrip - Removes characters (spaces by default) from right end
 * utf8str_lstrip - Removes characters (spaces by default) from left end
-* utf8str_rjustify - Adds a characters from the right until the string reaches certain length
+* utf8str_rjustify - Adds characters from the right until the string reaches certain length
+* utf8str_ljustify - Adds characters from the left until the string reaches certain length
+* utf8str_justify - Centers text by adding characters from both ends of the string
+* utf8str_mjustify - Adds spaces in the middle of the string between words evenly until the string reaches certain length

 ## A set of function that similar to C ones but the following works with UTF8 characters.
 All these functions works always with the first UTF8 character in the string *str*